APSPhysics/eslint-config/README.md

 ## About

-This package extends the popular [eslint-config-react-app](https://www.npmjs.com/package/eslint-config-react-app) package, which is created and maintained the Facebook team.
-This configuration package is actively maintained and includes sensible rules for React-specific apps, including hooks usage.
+This package extends the popular [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) package.
 It also includes accessibility rules via [react-a11y](https://github.com/reactjs/react-a11y) as well as rules for import statements and a few other niceties.

 [eslint-config-react-app](https://www.npmjs.com/package/eslint-config-react-app):